 - Swimming to the Moon (Fremantle Press, 2014)

 Dr Suelette Dreyfus is an award-winning writer and journalist.
 In addition to writing the first major book about computer hacking in Australia, Underground, she was the Associate Producer of a documentary about hackers.
 Her articles have appeared in magazines and newspapers such as The Independent (London), The Age, Sydney Morning Herald and The Australian.
 She began work on Underground while completing her PhD.
 She is a Research Fellow at the University of Melbourne, where she runs several major research projects in information systems.
 A new and updated edition of Underground, taking into account the Julian Assange story, was published in 2011.

 - Underground: Hacking, Madness and Obsession on the Electronic Frontier (Penguin, 1997)

-- Underground: The Julian Assange Story, Co-Authored by Julian Assange, (Penguin, 2011)
+- Underground: The Julian Assange Story with Julian Assange, (Penguin, 2011)

 Jo Dutton was born in Adelaide but spent her early childhood in the Solomon Islands.
 She now lives with her family in a large and chaotic household in Central Australia.